Skip to main content

 Problem detected:

-[ERROR] com.example.UserProfile: Missing @NullMarked annotation on the class.
+[ERROR] com.example.UserProfile: Missing @NullMarked annotation on class.

 ✅ Valid Example: Class with @NullMarked